-Over two thousand wellness coaches have been trained by The Real Balance Wellness Coach Training Institute, that I founded.
+Over six thousand wellness coaches have been trained by The Real Balance Global Wellness Services that I founded.
 In the process of teaching these people how to become effective wellness coaches I have benefited, as all teachers do, by learning from my students.
-In reading over a thousand case studies, interacting in classes and hearing their stories about clients and their own lives, my conclusions that all human helpers need to give as much attention to how to be as to what to do, has been reinforced again and again.
+In reading over a thousand case studies, listening to hundreds of recordings, interacting in classes and hearing their stories about clients and their own lives, my conclusions that all human helpers need to give as much attention to how to be as to what to do, has been reinforced again and again.
 In this series of posts I will be exploring both the Being (mindset, consciousness, awareness, conveying the facilitative conditions of coaching, etc.) and Doing (methodologies, techniques, tools, etc.) of the effective wellness coach.

 Twenty-seven years or so of doing psychotherapy with a wide variety of clients had its joys and challenges.
 Upon hearing the detailed recount of a young man or woman (yes, both) who had been abused sexually by a parent, I couldn’t just go home saying “It’s only a movie.”
 Clients come needing to tell their stories to a therapist who is not afraid to go absolutely anywhere with them.
 A really good therapist learns to be a true warrior/warrioress of the heart who is completely fearless.
 Yet, the only way they can go into battle again, side by side with their client is by learning something about compassionate detachment.

 We practice compassionate detachment for the benefit of our client and for our own benefit as well.

 Compassionate detachment is respecting our client’s power enough to not rescue them while extending loving compassion to them in the present moment.
 Simultaneously compassionate detachment is also respecting ourselves enough to not take the client’s challenges on as our own and realizing that to do so serves good purpose for no one.
 (Michael Arloski)